Wills: Pros and cons

-For example --- in the past, if you were married and died with a spouse and children, part of your assets went to your spouse and part to your children.
-Many people want their spouse to get it all on the first death - because the spouse really needs it.
+However, many people want their spouse to get it all on the first death - because the spouse needs it.
 Well, in the past, the law dictated otherwise.

 Heirs at law are your nearest blood relatives, plus your spouse.
 For some people, having their assets go to these persons is just fine.

 But other people want to be more precise about where their assets will go.
 They realize all types of mishaps may happen to their loved ones or their assets, often beyond their ability to predict.

 Or, they may not like their heirs at law.
 Think siblings.
 Or others.

 Leave more to those who need it?
 Charity?

 Or they may like all their relatives, but some relatives have more money than heaven.
 And adding more to those stockpiles may not be what they want.

 Or, maybe a charity is important to you.
 Maybe a person who is not a relative, but you genuinely want to give money to if they outlive you.